yayamfn/PFE-3/README.md

 - **Global Feature Importance**:
   - At the bottom, a SHAP summary plot shows which vocal features are most important overall for predicting Parkinson's, helping you understand what matters most.

-For your PFE presentation, practice using both input methods to demonstrate the application's capabilities to your audience.